-(22) Is there a limit to the total CMF Award amount that an Applicant and its Affiliates may request in the FY 2021 CMF Funding Round?
-Is there a minimum amount that an Applicant may request in the FY 2021 CMF Funding Round?
+(22) Is there a limit to the total CMF Award amount that an Applicant may request?
+Is there a minimum amount that an Applicant may request?

 Yes.
 The Applicant should request an amount that can be used to achieve the projected production within five years of the Award.
-However, the CMF authorizing statute caps the amount that the CDFI Fund can award to one Applicant (including affiliated Applicants) at 15% of the total amount available for the funding round.
-For the FY 2021 Round, this amount is \$57 million.
+However, the CMF authorizing statute caps the amount that the CDFI Fund can award to one Applicant at 15% of the total amount available for the funding round.
+For FY 2023, this amount is \$49.97 million.
 CMF Applicants cannot request an amount larger than this statutory cap.
-Applicants should be aware that the CDFI Fund does not intend to make awards as large as the statutory cap.
-The average award in the FY 2020 CMF Round was \$3.7 million; however, the average award is expected to be larger in the FY 2021 Round, due to increased funding availability.
+Applicants should be aware that the CDFI Fund does not intend to make Awards as large as the statutory cap.
+For example, in the last three funding rounds, CMF Award amounts ranged from \$633,750 to \$12,000,000, with an average Award of \$4.4 million.